Malcolm Jenkins resumes protesting social injustice during anthem

-PHILADELPHIA -- Eagles safety Malcolm Jenkins resumed his protest against social injustice during the playing of the national anthem prior to Thursday night's preseason opener against the Pittsburgh Steelers.
+PHILADELPHIA -- Eagles safety Malcolm Jenkinsraised a fist during the playing of the national anthem prior to Thursday night's preseason opener against the Pittsburgh Steelers, resuming his protest against social injustice.

 Defensive end Chris Long put his arm around Jenkins in a sign of support, as he did for much of last season.
 Defensive back De'Vante Bausby also raised a fist.
 Defensive end Michael Bennett appeared on the field during the playing of the anthem and walked behind his teammates, most of whom were lined up along the sideline.

-Jenkins stopped his protest after the Players Coalition, which he co-founded, joined in a partnership with the NFL in November that calls for the league to contribute $89 million over seven years to projects dealing with criminal justice reform, relations between law enforcement and local communities, and education.
+Jenkins stopped protesting during the anthem at the end of November after the Players Coalition, which he cofounded, joined in a partnership with the NFL that calls for the league to contribute $89 million over seven years to projects dealing with criminal justice reform, relations between law enforcement and local communities, and education.

 Prior to the game, Jenkins shared some thoughts on social injustice via Twitter.